dimichgh/orka/README.md

 }
 ```

 You can also cancel tasks in case they take too much time.
-The tasks that has already been completed will contain results.
+The tasks that have already been completed will contain results.
 ```javascript
 var orka = require('orka');
 var executionPlan = {